-Although we offer PhD scholarships on a rolling basis throughout the year, we encourage you to apply as early as possible.
+We encourage you to apply as early as possible.
 We consider applicants for scholarships based on the strength of your application and a scholarship interview.

 We strongly encourage students currently enrolled on a relevant Masters programme to apply for PhD funding.
 The same criteria apply for awards, along with a conditional offer subject to meeting the key entry requirements.

 Business School scholarships

 Nottingham University Business School is currently inviting applications for PhD scholarships from candidates starting their studies in October 2018.
 The scholarships available will be project based and in the following areas:

 Centre for Health Innovation Leadership and Learning (CHILL)

 Haydn Green Institute of Entrepreneurship and Innovation (HGI)

 Management - Employment Relations

 Marketing - N/LAB

 The scholarships will be funded for three years and cover a maintenance stipend of £14,553 each year, plus UK/EU student tuition fees of £4,300 at the current rate.
 The expected start date is 1 October 2018.